magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-33277-->

-*  Magento now loads the correct Entity Attributes set when a merchant selects an Entity Type when scheduling a new export.
+*  Magento now loads the correct entity attribute set when a merchant selects an entity type when scheduling a new export.

 <!--- MC-32956-->